hmdqr/spellcheck/readme.md

 - while navigating among the errors with right and left arrows, you can press backspace to remove a chosen suggestion.
 - when done, press Control + r to replace the chosen suggestions in the selected text.
 - in addition to replacing the words, control+r also adds the word to the personal dictionary if you had picked that option.
+ - tip: press Ctrl+Shift+P to spell the currently focused misspelling or suggestion, character by character.

 ### personal dictionary